libvips/libvips/doc/libvips-draw.md

-Title: Drawing operations
+Title: Operators by section -- Drawing operations

 <!-- libvips/draw -->

-# Drawing operations

 These operations directly modify the image.
 They do not thread, on 32-bit machines they will be limited to 2GB images, and a little care needs to be